Privacy Policy

 1. Introduction

-This Privacy Policy explains how Elite Golden Visa Limited (“EGV”, “we”, “us”, or “our”) collects, uses, stores, shares, and protects your personal data when you use our website (elitegoldenvisa.com), enquire about our services, or engage us as a client.
+This Privacy Policy explains how Elite Golden Visa Limited (“EGV”, “we”, “us”, or “our”) collects, uses, stores, shares, and protects your personal data when you visit our website at elitegoldenvisa.com (the “Website”), enquire about our services, or engage us as a client.

-Elite Golden Visa Limited is registered in Scotland (Company Number SC852697) with its registered office at 23 Melville Street, Edinburgh, and maintains operational presence at Avenida da República 50, Lisbon, Portugal.
+Elite Golden Visa Limited is registered in Scotland (Company Number SC852697) with its registered office at 23 Melville Street, Edinburgh.
+We maintain an operational presence at Avenida da República 50, Lisbon, Portugal.
 We are registered with the UK Information Commissioner’s Office (ICO) as a data controller.

-We are committed to protecting your privacy and handling your personal data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and, where applicable, the EU General Data Protection Regulation (EU GDPR) as it applies to our operations in Portugal.
+We are committed to protecting your privacy and handling your personal data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and, where applicable, the EU General Data Protection Regulation (EU GDPR) as it applies to our operations in Portugal and Italy and to individuals located in the European Economic Area (EEA).
 Where we process personal data of individuals in other jurisdictions, we comply with applicable local data protection laws.

 2. Who We Are

 EGV is an immigration consultancy and concierge service.
-We design and coordinate the residency process for clients pursuing Portugal’s Golden Visa through qualifying investment funds.
+We design and coordinate the residency process for clients pursuing Golden Visa programmes in Portugal and Italy through various routes.
 We are not a regulated financial adviser, investment adviser, legal adviser, or tax adviser.
 For further details of what we do and do not do, please refer to Section 2 of our Terms and Conditions.

 For the purposes of data protection law, Elite Golden Visa Limited is the data controller responsible for your personal data.
 If you have any questions about this Privacy Policy or our data practices, you can contact us at: